Daisy Kessler Biermann: Career

 For twenty-five years Daisy Kessler Biermann was the editor of the Women's Section and music and art critic of the San Diego Union.

-She was actively identified with art and musical development of the city.

-She was the author of a large number of published short stories and magazine articles.
+She was actively identified with art and musical development of the city, authoring a large number of published short stories and magazine articles.

 She was a member of: American Pen Women (San Diego Branch), San Diego Fine Arts Society, Art Guild, Wednesday Club, San Diego Woman's Press Club, Amphion Club.

 Personal life

 Daisy Kessler moved to California in 1898 with her family and lived at El Cajon, California.
 The J. P. R. Hall and Phil Kessler families ran the Hall & Kessler lumberyard.

-In 1913 Daisy Kessler married her colleague at The Sacramento Union Francis Xavier Joseph Biermann, a political reporter.
+In 1913, Kessler married her colleague at The Sacramento Union, Francis Xavier Joseph Biermann, a political reporter.

 Biermann died on September 21, 1963.